vasiaxe/Dexterdle/README.md

 ## Disclaimer

 Dexterdle is a fan-made educational project.
 Dexter and related character names, images, and references belong to their respective copyright holders.
-This project is not affiliated with, endorsed by, or sponsored by the owners of Dexter.
+This project is not affiliated with, endorsed by, or sponsored by the owners of Dexter

 ## License

 The source code is licensed under the MIT License.
-Dexter-related names, images, audio, and references are not covered by this license and belong to their respective owners.
+Dexter-related names, images, audio, and references are not covered by this license and belong to their respective owners